CCrocilla/horizon-shop/README.md

 ## **Marketing Strategies**

 ### **SEO**
-Customers all around the world looking to buy and/or sell products when search for their next eCommerce looks for example at the description of the Websites in the Search Results.
-To make sure that Horizon Shop is more visible it was crucial to put in place some SEO practice in order to increase the traffic on the Website and more opportunities to convert prospects into customers.
-Best practices used in Horizon Shop for the SEO:
+#### Search Engine Optimization (SEO) is a fundamental tool to improve the traffic of a website.
+Website ranking high in the results reported by searching engines get more visibilities and hence more prospects converted into customers.
+Horizon Shop aims at being one of the most sought e-commerce all around the world.
+Best practices used in Horizon Shop for the SEO are listed below:
-- Meta Tag Keywords: A set of the most researched Keywords has been used between Short-tail and Long-tail Keywords (also with the help of the auto-complete feature of google search) in order to tell to the Search Engine about the content of Horizon Shop!
-Keywords are important because they are what people are searching for and the content you are providing to fill that need.
+- Meta Tag Keywords: A set of the most researched Keywords has been used between Short-tail and Long-tail Keywords (also with the help of the auto-complete feature of google search) in order to tell the Search Engine about the content of Horizon Shop!
+Keywords such as “great offers”, “good customer service”, “E-commerce” are what the our customers are looking for and can find when googling Horizon Shop.
 - Meta Tag Description: The Description is a short snippet paragraph displayed underneath the Website Title Link that describe the Website content.
-It is the first thing that a Customer see when they search for website and it was implemented a specific and relevant Description that attract customers.
+It is the first thing that a Customer see when they search for website.
+The Horizon Shop tag description include a bumper sticker  implemented to attract customers.
-- Strong and Effective Titles and Heading has been used in Horizon Shop to help Google understand the content of the Website, but also because the pages more user-friendly.
+- Strong and Effective Titles and Headings have been used in Horizon Shop to help Google understand the content of the Website making the pages more user-friendly.
-- Horizon Shop has been realized with just one idea, create a User Friendly Website with a great and easy Design in order to offer a great user experience to the customers!
-This is because quick load times lead to better Search Engine Optimization (SEO) rankings, making it easier for people to find your website in the first place
+- Horizon Shop has been realized with one main aim, create a User Friendly Website with a great and easy Design to offer a great user experience to the customers!
+Particular care has been applied in obtaining great responsiveness thorough the entire website, as quick load times lead to better SEO rankings, making it easier for people to find our website.
-- To provide the best user experience possible to the customers and improve the websites' SEO ranking as well as improving the pages load speed all the Images has been optimized.
+- Together with the responsiveness, the images showing Horizon Shop new and used products have been optimised resulting in faster-page-load to provide the best user experience possible to the customers and consequently improve the websites SEO ranking.
-- CDN have been used in Horizon Shop because CDNs improve a website’s loading speed and performance and consequentially it improves search engine ranking and search engine optimization increasing the SEO of the Website since Google gives priority to websites that have faster load times and those that are easy to crawl repeatedly.
+- CDN have been used in Horizon Shop as CDNs improve a website’s loading speep/performance and consequentially it improves search engine ranking and search engine optimization increasing the SEO of the Website since Google gives priority to websites that have faster load times and those that are easy to crawl repeatedly.

 To provide usefull information for search engines a Robot.txt and a Sitemap.xml file has also been created and added to Horizon Shop.